kavitalikesfajitas/react-redux-template/README.md

 # React-Redux Boilerplate
  Base React-Redux Boilerplate template
 # Hooks, Lint and Prettify
- This template comes with airbnb eslint rules, minus a couple of my preferred standards.
+ This template comes with airbnb eslint rules, plus couple of my preferred standards.
 It also has a pre-commit hook setup that prettifies code before submission and will not let you commit with out fixes lint issues ( to bypass ``--no-verify``)

 # Redux
 This has redux logger and thunk setup and a sample action and reducer